History of cross-dressing: France

 As the Hundred Years' War developed in the late Middle Ages, cross dressing was a way for French women to join the cause against England.
 Joan of Arc was a 15th-century French peasant girl who joined French armies against English forces fighting in France during the latter part of the Hundred Years' War.
 She is a French national heroine and a Catholic saint.
 After being captured by the English, she was burned at the stake upon being convicted by a pro-English religious court, with the act of dressing in male (soldiers') clothing being cited as one of the principal reasons for her execution.
 A number of eyewitnesses, however, later explained that she had said she wore soldiers' clothing in prison (consisting of hosen and long hip-boots attached to the doublet with twenty fasteners) because this made it more difficult for her guards to pull her clothing off during rape attempts.
 She was, however, burned alive in a long white gown.

 In the seventeenth century, France underwent a financially driven social conflict, the Fronde.

 At this period, women disguised themselves as men and enlisted in the army, sometimes with their male family members.
 Cross dressing also became a more common strategy for women to conceal their gender as they traveled, granting a safer and more efficient route.
 The practice of cross dressing was present more in literary works than in real life situations, despite its effective concealing properties.

-Charles-Geneviève-Louis-Auguste-André-Timothée Éon de Beaumont (1728–1810), usually known as the Chevalier d'Eon, was a French diplomat and soldier who lived the first half of his life as a man and the second half as a woman.
-In 1771 he stated that physically he was not a man, but a woman, having been brought up as a man only.
+Charlotte d'Éon de Beaumont (1728–1810), usually known as the Chevalière d'Éon, was a French diplomat and soldier who lived the first half of her life as a man and the second half as a woman.
+In 1771 she stated that physically she was not a man, but a woman, having only been brought up as a man.
 From then on she lived as a woman.
-On her death it was discovered that her body was anatomically male.
+Though of ambiguous sex, she served the French military and French King as both a male-presenting soldier and a female-presenting spy.

 George Sand is the pseudonym of Amandine-Aurore-Lucile Dupin, an early 19th-century novelist who preferred to wear men's clothing exclusively.
 In her autobiography, she explains in length the various aspects of how she experienced cross-dressing.

 Rrose Sélavy, the feminine alter-ego of artist Marcel Duchamp, remains one of the most complex and pervasive pieces in the enigmatic puzzle of the artist's oeuvre.
 She first emerged in portraits made by the photographer Man Ray in New York in the early 1920s, when Duchamp and Man Ray were collaborating on a number of conceptual photographic works.
 Rrose Sélavy lived on as the person to whom Duchamp attributed specific works of art, Readymades, puns, and writings throughout his career.
-By creating for himself this female persona whose attributes are beauty and eroticism, he deliberately and characteristically complicated the understanding of his ideas and motives.